biolographer/NanoparticlesSAM/README.md

 We present an analysis routine based on a pre-trained deep learning model for image segmentation that allows us to determine the dimensions and morphology of structures with different levels of complexity depicted in micrographs.

-Codes of the [paper](insert_papaer_url): "Automated Morphology Analysis of Nanoparticles Using the Segment Anything Pre-Trained Artificial Intelligence Model" submitted to Scientific Reports (2024).
+Codes of the [paper](insert_papaer_url): "Automated Morphology Analysis of Nanoparticles Using the Segment Anything Model" submitted to Scientific Reports (2024).

 Authored by:
 * Gabriel A. A. Monteiro - Colloid Chemistry, Department of Chemistry, University of Konstanz, Germany